The Clinician’s Dilemma: Digital Health and the Hidden Cost of Waiting for Change

 Too often, “configurable” in healthcare IT still means configurable by the vendor, not by the health service itself.
 Changes require formal requests, vendor involvement, and long lead times – even when the change is operationally minor or clinically obvious.
 In practice, this places day-to-day control of clinical workflows outside the hands of those delivering care.

 When systems cannot be adjusted to suit real-world practice, clinicians absorb the burden.
 Extra documentation steps appear.
 Parallel paper or spreadsheet systems emerge.
 Informal workarounds become normalised.
-Instead of reducing cognitive load, digital tools add to it by diverting time and attention away from patients and toward managing the system itself.

 Crucially, these inefficiencies are often invisible at an organisational level.
 Dashboards still populate.
 Tasks are still completed.
 The cost is paid quietly through clinician time, mental effort, and frustration.